-Since 1905, the Department of Pharmacy remains the only tertiary education in Singapore that provides pharmacy education to nurture future pharmacists and pharmaceutical scientists, and is one of the most established pharmacy schools in Asia.
-In the latest 2019 QS World University Rankings by Subject, NUS is ranked 13th globally and 1st in Asia for Pharmacy and Pharmacology.
+Since 1905, the Department of Pharmacy remains the only tertiary education institution in Singapore that provides pharmacy education to nurture future pharmacists and pharmaceutical scientists, and is one of the most established pharmacy schools in Asia.
+In the latest 2020 QS World University Rankings by Subject, NUS is ranked 11th globally and 1st in Asia for Pharmacy and Pharmacology.

-The Department of Pharmacy offers two full-time four-year degree programmes at undergraduate level, namely the BSc (Pharmacy) (Honours) programme and the BSc (Pharmaceutical Science) (Honours) programme.
+The Department of Pharmacy offers two full-time four-year degree programmes at undergraduate level, namely the Bachelor of Pharmacy (Honours) programme and the BSc (Pharmaceutical Science) (Honours) programme.

-The primary aim of the pharmacy course is to provide the relevant knowledge and skills that are required for entry into the profession.
-The course focuses on laying a strong foundation in topics related to pharmaceutical sciences and pharmacy practice so that graduates can readily apply these fundamental principles to their future employment, be it in the community practice, hospital service, healthcare business, pharmaceutical industry or research.
+Overall, the primary aim of the pharmacy course is to equip graduates with the relevant knowledge and skills for entry into the pharmacy profession.
+The course focuses on laying a strong foundation in pharmaceutical and clinical sciences so that graduates can readily apply these fundamental principles to their future employment, be it in community practice, hospital service, healthcare business, pharmaceutical industry or research.

 Bachelor of Science (Pharmaceutical Science)